“When they arrived in Bethlehem the whole town was soon buzzing: ‘Is this really our Naomi? And after all this time!’

-There’s a temptation to succumb to bitterness when we’ve done all the right things, followed the right plan, think we deserve better.
-The wind is howling outside as I type these words, and I’m watching the snowflakes blow in waves across the hardened crust of the eight inches of snow we got just a few days ago.
+There’s a temptation to succumb to the bitterness when we’ve done all the right things, followed the right plan, think we deserve better.
+The wind is howling outside as I type these words, and I’m watching the snowflakes blow in waves across the hardened crust of snow.
 When life gets hard, I just want to harden.
-It’s a fight to keep from getting stuck in my sorrow.
+I fight getting stuck in my sorrow.

 Naomi had left with her husband to escape a famine.
 They had settled away from home, their sons got married and life was good.
-But tragedy struck and within a short, both her husband and sons died.
-She was left alone, with two daughters-in-law and nowhere to go.
+But tragedy struck and within a short amount of time, both her husband and sons died.
+She was left alone, with two daughters-in-law and no where to go.
 And so she went home.
 She convinced her one daughter-in-law not to come with her, but Ruth, well, Ruth was stubborn.
 She refused to leave Naomi.

-Naomi had left home full of hopes and dreams of a better life.
-But she returned home empty, defeated, and bitter.
+Naomi had left full of hopes and dreams of a better life.
+But she returned empty, defeated, and sad.